zm412/nodet_new/README.md

 ## Distinctiveness and complexity:

-nodet is simple fullstack project based on NodeJS (ExpressJS) with frontend on hbs+JS, pack by docker-compose.
-Frontend side has one main page (/views/index.html) and one page for showing results of some of the requests.
+nodet_test is simple fullstack project based on NodeJS (ExpressJS) with frontend on JS, pack by docker-compose.
+Frontend side has one page (/views/index.html).
-(/views/objectsList.html).

 During the development, the following functionality was implemented:

 ### Query elements by unique id
 Request forms by id are located on the main page under the headings:
-* Find country by id /api/country
+* Find country by id
-* Find satellite by id /api/satellite
+* Find satellite by id

 ### Viewing the list of elements of each type by page